Bryce Brown: Philadelphia Eagles

-Brown was drafted in the seventh round (229th overall) of the 2012 NFL Draft by the Philadelphia Eagles.
+Brown was selected in the seventh round (229th overall) of the 2012 NFL draft by the Philadelphia Eagles.
 He signed a four-year contract with the team on May 11, 2012.

 After starting running back LeSean McCoy was ruled out due to post-concussion symptoms, Brown started against the Carolina Panthers on Monday Night Football on November 26, 2012—his first start since high school.
 Brown had over 100 yards and a touchdown in the first half alone, including a sixty-five yard touchdown run.
 He finished the game with 178 yards rushing on 19 carries, 2 touchdowns and 4 receptions for 11 yards, and 2 fumbles.
 Brown's 178 yards set an Eagles rookie record.
-The next week on December 2, 2012 against the Dallas Cowboys, Brown rushed for 169 yards and two touchdowns.
+The next week on December 2, 2012, against the Dallas Cowboys, Brown rushed for 169 yards and two touchdowns.
 Brown fumbled late in the fourth quarter, however, and Dallas player Morris Claiborne returned the fumble 50 yards for the deciding score in the game.

 In the 2013 season, Brown continued to play backup.
-In a 54-11 blowout of the Chicago Bears, he reached 115 yards on only nine carries, including a 65-yard touchdown.
+In a 54–11 blowout of the Chicago Bears, he reached 115 yards on only nine carries, including a 65-yard touchdown.
 The 9.6 yards per snap (only on the field for 12 snaps) average was the NFL record since the stat became available in 2012 (later broken by Miami's Lamar Miller in 2015).